wso2-attic/esb-connectors/zohopeople/zohopeople-connector/zohopeople-connector-1.0.0/README.txt

 	v)    employeeId 		- Employee ID of the account user (Obtained via step 7). vi)   fromLeaveDateESB	- A date string in the following format,dd-mmm-yyyy. vii)  toLeaveDateESB    - A date string in the following format,dd-mmm-yyyy. viii) fromLeaveDateAPI	- A date string in the following format,dd-mmm-yyyy.
-Make sure this is different to the fromLeaveDateESB given in step vii. ix)   toLeaveDateAPI	- A date string in the following format,dd-mmm-yyyy.
-Make sure this is different to the toLeaveDateESB given in step viii
+Make sure this is different to the fromLeaveDateESB given in step vi. ix)   toLeaveDateAPI	- A date string in the following format,dd-mmm-yyyy.
+Make sure this is different to the toLeaveDateESB given in step vii.

  9. Navigate to "{ZOHO_PEOPLE_CONNECTOR_HOME}/zohopeople-connector/zohopeople-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install